A summability principle and applications: Abstract

 \section{Abstract}

-The main result of the present paper is a new Inclusion Theorem for summing operators, that encompasses several recent similar results as particular cases.
-As applications, we improve estimates of certain Hardy--Littlewood inequalities for multilinear forms.
+This paper investigates summability principles for multilinear summing operators.
+The main result presents a novel inclusion theorem for a class of summing operators, which generalizes several classical results.
+As applications, we derive improved estimates for Hardy--Littlewood inequalities on multilinear forms and prove a Grothendieck-type coincidence result in anisotropic settings.